gabormay/esp-thermometer/README.md

 - Open the Serial Monitor in Arduino IDE (Tools/Serial Monitor)
   * Choose the proper COM port
   * Choose 74880 baud (this is necessary in order to see bootloader messages properly)
-- On the board, connect both RST and GPIO0 to GND (push the buttons if you have added them)
+- On the board, connect both `RST` and `GPIO0` to GND (push the buttons if you have added them)
-- Release RST (connect back to VCC), while GPIO0 is still at GND
+- Release RST (connect back to VCC), while `GPIO0` is still at GND
 - In the Serial Monitor you should see the following:

     ```
      ets Jan  8 2013,rst cause:2, boot mode:(1,6)
     ```
     This means that the bootloader is now in serial programming mode and ready to receive the new firmware.
+- `GPIO0` can now be released back to VCC
 - Select Sketch/Upload

 In a short while the upload should finish without errors.
 If everything went fine the blue LED on the board should start blinking.
+You can reset the board by connecting `RST` to GND momentarily.
+Make sure that `GPIO0` is _not_ connected to GND otherwise you will enter the programming mode again.

+At this point I suggest you to play around with your ESP8266.
+Try changing the example Sketch or try other Sketches.
+Try various functions from the [included libraries](https://github.com/esp8266/Arduino/blob/master/doc/libraries.md).

+You can use `Serial.print()` family of functions to print diagnostic messages that you can then read in the Serial Monitor.
+Set the baud rate to 74880 to make it consistent with the bootloader via `Serial.begin(74880)`.

+Once you feel comfortable programming your ESP8266, come back here and read on.

 # Building the thermometer
 ## The circuit